 Skip to main content

-When the script or executable is executed, parameters can be passed as part of the execution.
-The parameters that are passed to the script or executable, must be defined using either an identifier or a name and a value.
-If an identifier such as STRING, INTEGER, LONG and BOOLEAN is used, this is not passed as part of the execution.
-Otherwise, the name definition will be passed as part of the execution.
-The Java Agent passes the parameters to the script or executable in the order that the parameters are defined in the job definition.
+When the script or executable runs, parameters can be passed as part of the run.
+Parameters must be defined using either an identifier or a name and a value.
+If an identifier such as STRING, INTEGER, LONG, or BOOLEAN is used, the identifier is not passed as part of the run — only the value is passed.
+If a name definition is used (for example, -age), both the name and the value are passed.
+The agent passes the parameters to the script or executable in the order that the parameters are defined in the job definition.

 Example